nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 ## Manual Timelapse

 If you have set manual_mode in [timelapse](sample-config.md#timelapse), you can use commands to manage timelapse capturing by the bot.
 The following commands are available:

-- `RESPOND PREFIX=timelapse MSG=photo` Used to capture a single timelapse frame.
+- `RESPOND PREFIX=timelapse MSG=photo` — Capture a single timelapse frame.
 Can be used with automated mode as well, but might lead to undesired results.
-- `RESPOND PREFIX=timelapse MSG=photo_and_gcode` Used to capture a single timelapse frame.
-Runs the command specified in the config in the "after_photo_gcode" parameter in the `[timelapse]` section after the photo is taken.
+- `RESPOND PREFIX=timelapse MSG=photo_and_gcode` — Capture a single timelapse frame.
+Runs the command specified in the "after_photo_gcode" parameter in the `[timelapse]` section after the photo is taken.
-- `RESPOND PREFIX=timelapse MSG=start` Marks the beginning of the timelapse capture.
-Useful, if you want to skip some time before you start the recording.
+- `RESPOND PREFIX=timelapse MSG=start` — Mark the beginning of the timelapse capture.
+Useful if you want to skip some time before you start the recording.
-- `RESPOND PREFIX=timelapse MSG=stop` Marks the end of the timelapse capture.
+- `RESPOND PREFIX=timelapse MSG=stop` — Mark the end of the timelapse capture.
 You can only run "create" after this command.
-Useful if you want to skip something at the end of the print, like bed extension, or purge operations.
+Useful if you want to skip something at the end of the print, like bed extension or purge operations.
-- `RESPOND PREFIX=timelapse MSG=pause` Pauses the automatic capturing.
-Useful, if you have to run service operations, like switching filament, or if you do not want automated lapse features to run for a reason.
+- `RESPOND PREFIX=timelapse MSG=pause` — Pause the automatic capturing.
+Useful if you have to run service operations, like switching filament.
-- `RESPOND PREFIX=timelapse MSG=resume` Resumes the automated capturing, if it was paused.
+- `RESPOND PREFIX=timelapse MSG=resume` — Resume the automated capturing, if it was paused.
-- `RESPOND PREFIX=timelapse MSG=create` This starts the rendering of captured pictures to a video file.
+- `RESPOND PREFIX=timelapse MSG=create` — Start the rendering of captured pictures to a video file.
 After the video is done, it is sent to the chat.
-You might want to run this, while you are not printing, since video-rendering is resource intensive.
+You might want to run this while you are not printing, since video rendering is resource-intensive.

 ## Sending Messages from Klipper